 Add the Chicken and Peas:

-- Stir in the 2 cups of cooked, shredded (or cubed) chicken and 1 cup of frozen peas.
+- Stir in 2 cups (280 g) cooked chicken and 1 cup (145 g) frozen peas.
 Mix until the filling is evenly combined.

 Assemble the Pot Pie:

-- After the pie dough has chilled, take out one of the pie dough disks from the refrigerator.
+- Take out one of the pie dough disks from the refrigerator.
 Use a rolling pin to press down on the pie crust disk a few times to soften it.
 Dust your rolling pin and a piece of parchment paper with gluten-free flour.

 - Roll out the bottom crust into a large circle onto the piece of parchment paper, until it is about ¼ inch thick and 12 inches in diameter for a 9-inch pie dish.